amitkumat1/ML_Algorith-Decision_Tree/RE###ADME.md

 # ML_Algorithm-Decision_Tree
 In this notebook, we have used the decision tree algorithm to create the model that can predict whether the person has heart disease or not.
-I have given the details of all the columns available in this datasets: sex --> 1 - M, 0 - F cp --> chest pain (0,1,2,3) trestbps --> When a patient is resting, what's his blood pressure chol --> cholestrol level fbs --> Blood sugar level when the person is fasting restecg --> when a person is resting, what's his ecg thalach --> Maximum heart rate achieved exang --> Exercise Induce Angena, chest pain for the people who hit gym very often.
+I have given the details of all the columns available in this datasets: sex --> 1 - M, 0 - F, cp --> chest pain (0,1,2,3), trestbps --> When a patient is resting, what's his blood pressure, chol --> cholestrol level, fbs --> Blood sugar level when the person is fasting, restecg --> when a person is resting, what's his ecg, thalach --> Maximum heart rate achieved, exang --> Exercise Induce Angena, chest pain for the people who hit gym very often.
 0 -.
-NO CP, 1 -> CP oldpeak --> these are values of crest and trough of ecg slope --> slope values ca --> Maximum no. of major blood vessels --> 0,1,2,3 thal --> 0,1,2
+NO CP, 1 -> CP, oldpeak --> these are values of crest and trough of ecg, slope --> slope values, ca --> Maximum no. of major blood vessels --> 0,1,2,3, thal --> 0,1,2,
         Genetic disorder
         0 --> no genetic disorder
         1 --> genetic disorder(fixed effect) --> cannot be treated
-        2 --> genetic disorder(reversible) --> treated
+        2 --> genetic disorder(reversible) --> treated,
-target --> whether the person is having a heart disease or not
+target --> whether the person is having a heart disease or not,
        0 --> The person is not having heart disease
-       1 --> The person is having a heart disease Please go through the steps I have used to build this model.
+       1 --> The person is having a heart disease, Please go through the steps I have used to build this model.
 ## Table Of Content
 ### Importing the Library